epfl-lasa/obstacleAvoidance_Cpp/HowToUse.md

 - folders inside ROS_Packages folder go into your ~/catkin_ws/src/ folder

 You need to have the Eigen library installed.
 I used version 3.3.7.
+You can download the latest version with:
+* sudo apt-get install libeigen3-dev

+Other method (just in case):
-Download the library from http://eigen.tuxfamily.org/index.php?title=Main_Page
+* Download the library from http://eigen.tuxfamily.org/index.php?title=Main_Page
 Put library folder (which contains bench, blas, cmake, debug, demos...) into your ~/Documents folder
-Rename the library folder "eigen3"
+Rename the library folder "eigen3" then add the folder to ros library path

 Install Ridgeback packages:
 * sudo apt-get install ros-kinetic-ridgeback-simulator ros-kinetic-ridgeback-desktop